101 Ways You’re Probably Wasting Money — and How to Stop

 43. Shopping When Hungry

 We’ve all done it.
 There’s nothing in the cupboards, so you get desperate and head to the grocery store.
-And, of course, buy too much food.
+And, of course, you buy too much food.
 When you’re hungry, everything looks delicious.
 Grab yourself a quick bite before you shop to curb impulse buying.

 44. Incorrectly Storing Fruits and Vegetables